cosmos72/gomacro/fast/README.md

 * closures
 * transparent invocation of compiled functions from interpreter, and vice-versa
 * function calls, including calls to variadic functions, with or without ... after last call argument
+* method calls (only methods declared in compiled code)
 * if, for, switch, break, continue, fallthrough, return (unimplemented: for-range, type switch, goto, return foo() where foo() returns multiple values)
 * go i.e. goroutines
 * all builtins except defer and recover